Neuropathy, now commonly known as peripheral neuropathy, is a disorder of the peripheral nerves.

 Peripheral nerves are responsible for recognizing touch, temperature, and pain.
 They are also responsible for muscular strength and voluntary and involuntary movement.

-Peripheral neuropathy symptoms generally start with pain or loss of feeling in the fingers and toes.
-As the condition progresses, the legs and arms might become less sensitive to sensation, making walking or maintaining balance difficult.
+Symptoms start with pain or loss of feeling in the fingers and toes.
+As the condition progresses, the legs and arms might become less sensitive to sensation, walking or maintaining balance difficult.

 The cause of peripheral neuropathy is not always known, though the condition is frequently a symptom of other health issues.
 There is also a genetic component -- if a parent has a history of neuropathy, the children are at greater risk.